NRWLDev/changelog-gen/README.md

 ## Usage

-`changelog init` will generate an empty changelog with `changelog init` if you have not been maintaining changelogs previously.
+`changelog init` will generate an empty changelog file if you have not been maintaining changelogs previously.
 If you already have a changelog file, it will be detected.

-`changelog generate` will extract all commits matching the conventional format since the last release, detect the correct semver release, and generate the correct changelog entry.
-Depending on configuration, it will also tag the release.
+`changelog generate` will extract all commits matching the conventional format since the last release, detect the correct semantic version component to increment, and generate the correct changelog entry.
+Depending on configuration, it will also update release tags in files as well as tagging the release.

 ## Migrating from 0.8 to 0.9 (Conventional Commit support)